Blaumeise03/AccountingBot/README.md

-  "test_server": "ID of test server or same as above", "user_role": "ID of role for normal users", "logChannel": "ID of accounting log channel", "menuMessage": "ID of message with the menu", "menuChannel": "ID of the channel where the menu is posted", "errorLogChannel": "ID of the error log channel", "owner": "ID of owner",
+  "test_server": "ID of test server or same as above", "user_role": "ID of role for normal users", "logChannel": "ID of accounting log channel", "adminLogChannel": "ID of channel to log verified transactions", "menuMessage": "ID of message with the menu", "menuChannel": "ID of the channel where the menu is posted", "logToChannel": "If true, the bot will log all warnings + errors to the specified channel (errorLogChannel)", "errorLogChannel": "ID of the error log channel", "owner": "ID of owner",
   "admins": [